paramraghavan/sparksql-awsglue/help/quick101-spark/first-spark.md

 is only updated once that DD is computed as part of an action.
 - Computations inside transformations are evaluated lazily, so unless an action happens on an RDD the transformations are not executed.
-As a result of this, accumulators used inside functions like map() or filter() wont get executed unless some action applied on the DD.
+As a result of this, accumulators used inside functions like map() or filter() wont get executed unless some action applied on the RDD.
 Spark guarantees to update accumulators inside actions only once. **Always use accumulators inside actions ONLY (ex - foreach)**.